-South-South zones of Nigeria involves recruiting pregnant girls (known in their ingroup language as accidental mothers) to deliver the babies for a fee.
 Thereafter the girls are restricted within the hospital/maternity and are catered for until the babies are delivered.
 Soon after delivery, the babies are sold to waiting parents.
-According to NAPTIP, a male child attracts as much as between N300,000.00 (US\$2,000) to N500,000.00 (US\$2,333) while a female one goes for between N150,000.00 (US\$1,000) to N200.000.0053.
+According to NAPTIP, a male child attracts as much as between N300,000.00 (US\$2,000) to N500,000.00 (US\$2,333) while a female one goes for between N150,000.00 (US\$1,000) to N200.000.00.
 In 2008 alone, NAPTIP documented 20 such cases involving very big hospitals and maternities in the country.
 NAPTIP also discovered a crime syndicate which steals babies delivered by teenagers and sells them outside the country.
-In one incident a three-year old baby called Abu was rescued from the abductor in Togo in 1999, having been stolen from his mother at the Seme border area.54
+In one incident a three-year old baby called Abu was rescued from the abductor in Togo in 1999, having been stolen from his mother at the Seme border area.
+54

 1.5.
-Advance Fee Fraud
+ADVANCE FEE FRAUD

 Advance fee fraud (popularly called 419) is named after section 419 of the Nigeria Criminal Code which seeks to punish offenders for 'obtaining by false pretence' or 'offer by trick'.
 A Nigerian Police Superintendent describes 419 as 'an organised syndicated criminal venture between dubious unscrupulous Nigerians on one hand and unsuspecting gullible/greedy collaborators, on the other.
-Scam letters and forged documents are mostly used in perpetuating this crime.55
+Scam letters and forged documents are mostly used in perpetuating this crime.
+55

 The origin of 419 is traced to the abuse of administrative requirement for the importation of goods during the 1970s and early 1980s.
-Through the collusion of government officials and foreign businessmen, imported goods were over-invoiced, resulting in the transfer of huge resources from the country without supply of goods and services.56 A typical 419 scam artist would present a case of over-invoiced contract
+Through the collusion of government officials and foreign businessmen, imported goods were over-invoiced, resulting in the transfer of huge resources from the country without supply of goods and services.
+56 A typical 419 scam artist would present a case of over-invoiced contract which payment is still hanging in a particular government Ministry or Department and propose to transfer the money to the target's bank account.
+Percentage on how the proceeds militants and how the funding for them was raised.
+50. Afonja.
+O. Assessment of Trafficking in Persons in Nigeria, Obafemi Awolowo University, Ile Ife, November, 2001.
+See also, Miriam Songolo, "The trafficking of women into the South African Sex Industry" Cape Town, p.1.

-55. See Awunah Donald Ngorngor, op.cit.